Language-Integrated Recursive Queries (Full Version): Background on Recursion in Databases

-$R_i$ are predicate symbols, also called relations, and $v_k$ and $t_k$ are terms that can be either variables or constants.
-The bottom-up evaluation of a Datalog program repeatedly executes unions of conjunctive queries for each derived predicate symbol until an iteration passes where no new facts are discovered~\cite{dl}.
-The Semi-Naive evaluation technique only uses facts from the previous iteration to discover new facts~\cite{sne}.

-\texttt{WITH RECURSIVE} was officially added to the SQL standard in 1999~\cite{sql99}.
-Prior, hierarchical or recursive relationships (for example organizational charts, family trees, graph data, etc.) required use of Datalog, application-side iteration on data extracted from the database, or specialized, non-standard SQL extensions, for example Oracle's \texttt{CONNECT BY} or PL/SQL.
-Even after \texttt{WITH RECURSIVE} became standardized, databases have added more powerful or expressive support for recursive queries.
-For example, DuckDB~\cite{duckdb} allows mutual recursion and MariaDB supports mutual and non-linear recursion~\cite{mariadb}.
-RaSQL~\cite{rasql} extends recursive queries to allow certain non-monotone aggregations.
-Datalog engines, for example Soufflé~\cite{souffle}, support expressive forms of recursion like mutual or non-linear recursion but do not implement the SQL standard.
+\texttt{WITH RECURSIVE} was added to the SQL standard in 1999~\cite{sql99}.
+Prior, hierarchical or recursive relationships (e.g., organizational charts, family trees, etc.) required use of Datalog{~\cite{dl}}, application-side iteration on data extracted from the database, or non-standard SQL extensions, e.g., Oracle's \texttt{CONNECT BY} keyword or procedural extensions like PL/SQL.
+Yet repeated round-trips between the application and database or context switches between procedural and plain SQL have significant overhead compared to a single recursive query~\cite{withrecursive-goto}.

+Recursive queries define \textit{\recrel{}s} (i.e., recursively defined relations) and are composed of a base-case query and a recursive-case query that references the \recrel{}.
+Figure~\ref{fig:example} {shows an example reachability query that defines an \recrel{} named ``path'': the base case is the ``edges'' relation, and the recursive case joins the ``edges'' and ``path'' relations, producing the transitive closure of all edges}.

-Table~\ref{tab:feature-matrix} shows documented recursion support across several modern relational database systems. \ding{55} indicates that the database does not support the feature and will throw a relevant error message. \textbullet indicates \emph{syntactic} support for a feature, namely, the query will not throw an error but the system may not necessarily have the requisite internal implementation to execute the query successfully.
-It is possible to run non-linear recursive queries on some databases using syntactic tricks to obfuscate that the query is not linear, e.g. PostgreSQL, but it is not officially supported. \ding{51} indicates documented support.
-As illustrated in Table~\ref{tab:feature-matrix}, the technical landscape is wide and ever-growing, and no two modern databases support the same set of features.
-As a result, constraints on recursive queries must be applied independently and specialized to the database.
+Since 1999, databases have added more and more powerful and expressive support for recursion.
+Table~\ref{tab:feature-matrix} shows feature support across several modern RDBMS. \ding{55} indicates that the feature is unsupported and will throw a relevant error message. \textbullet indicates \emph{syntactic} support for a feature, namely, the query will not throw an error but the system may not necessarily have the requisite internal implementation to execute the query successfully.

+\textit{Range-restriction}.
+The ``Range-Rest'' column in Table~\ref{tab:feature-matrix} indicates that queries must be range-restricted.
+The {database theory} literature defines the property of \textit{range-restriction}~\cite{dl} {that, when }applied to recursive SQL, requires the project clause to contain only constants or references to columns present in the FROM clause. {For example, the query \texttt{SELECT z FROM edges} on the \texttt{edges} relation defined in Figure~\ref{fig:example} would be rejected because there is no column \texttt{z}.} {Range-restriction is a basic syntactic requirement that all RDBMS enforce.}